REMOTE (2022, 90 min)

 Set in a post-pandemic future, “Remote” explores what it means to be connected in the age of technology and convenience.
 Co-commissioned and acquired by the museum, the feature film follows Unoaku, an expat architect who works from her solarpunk apartment in Kuala Lumpur.
 We meet Unoaku in the flow of her lock-down rituals, performed with calm diligence from the moment she wakes to the end of her day when she watches dog grooming videos to relax.

 Her calm is disrupted when she chances upon an online show featuring a South Korean dog groomer named Eunji and her dog, Soju.
-While watching Unoaku observes an anomaly to be invisible to all other viewers.
+While watching Unoaku observes something that seems invisible to all other viewers.
 The experience leaves her disturbed and questioning her mental state, disrupting the clockwork flow of her daily routines.
-Her state of mind takes a turn for the better when Anu, another fan of Eunji & Soju’s show, contacts Unoaku with news that she, too, can see the anomaly.
+Her state of mind takes a turn for the better when Anu, another fan of Eunji & Soju’s show, contacts Unoaku with news that she, too, can see this.

 Argentina-born, New York-based artist Mika Rottenberg is devoted to a rigorous practice that combines film, architectural installation, and sculpture to explore ideas of labor and the production of value in our contemporary hyper-capitalist world.